English cuisine: Twentieth century

-Stereotypes
+"Stereotypical" English dishes

 In 1953, Britain's first celebrity chef, Philip Harben, published Traditional Dishes of Britain.
-Its chapter titles simply listed "the stereotypical stalwarts of the British diet", from Cornish pasty and Yorkshire pudding to shortbread, Lancashire hotpot, steak and kidney pudding, jellied eels, clotted cream and fish and chips.
+Its chapter titles simply listed "the stereotypical stalwarts of the British diet", from Cornish pasties, crumpets, and Yorkshire pudding to shortbread, Lancashire hotpot, steak and kidney pudding, jellied eels, clotted cream and fish and chips.
 Panayi noted that Harben began with contradictions and unsupported claims, naming Britain's supposed reputation for the worst food in the world, but claiming that the country's cooks were technically unmatched and that the repertoire of national dishes was the largest of any country's.

 The sociologist Bob Ashley observed in 2004 that while people in Britain might agree that the core national diet consisted of items such as the full English breakfast, roast beef with all the trimmings, tea with scones, and fish and chips, few had ever eaten the canonical English breakfast, lunch and dinner in any single day, and many probably never ate any item from the list at all regularly.
 In any case, Ashley noted, the national diet changes with time, and cookery books routinely include dishes of foreign origin.
 He remarked that a National Trust café, whose manager claimed "We're not allowed to do foreign food ...
 I can't do lasagne or anything like that", in fact served curry, because "seemingly curry is English".
 Anglo-Indian cuisine has indeed been part of the national diet since the eighteenth century.

 Some English dishes are relatively new and can be dated to the century, and sometimes to the year, of their introduction.
 Thus piccalilli was introduced from India in the 18th century, as recorded by Hannah Glasse who gave a recipe for it in 1758.
 Conversely, dishes and sauces still considered foreign, such as fish in sweet and sour sauce, have been in English recipe books since the Middle Ages.
 Other dishes took their present form only gradually, as with the so-called "full English breakfast".
 Breakfasts of this kind are indeed described in later editions of "Mrs Beeton", but as one of many variations.
 Thus her list of "Family Breakfasts for a Week in Winter" has for Wednesday something that looks fairly modern: "bread, muffins, butter, brawn, grilled bacon, boiled eggs"; but on other days less modern-looking breakfasts include mince, mutton cutlets, grilled kidneys, baked fresh herrings, and hash of cold game or poultry, while suggestions for "Family Breakfasts for a Week in Summer" included sardine toast, cold tongue, kedgeree and rissoles, and "Guests' Breakfast (Autumn)" included cold pheasant, game pie, and pressed beef.